+Brainspotting is a technique developed for the treatment of PTSD.
 A person’s body is innately programmed to heal and will try to send signals to the brain to help it do so.
 One of these signals is your eye position.Brainspotting focuses on the brain activity that organizes itself around a certain eye position, aiming to bypass the conscious thinking to access the deeper emotional and body-based parts of the brain where the deeper trauma lies.

 Where you are looking serves as a tip-off to the therapist as to the source of the problem instead of exclusively having to talk your way into figuring out the issue.
 Using focus and precision through brainspotting, your therapist can better help your brain process from the inside out and bottom up, without your cognition standing in the way.

 Brainspotting can also be supplemented by a number of other valuable healing elements.
 For example, bilateral music travels gently from one ear to the other via headphones during some brainspotting sessions.
 Not only does it soothe and calm, but it also orients the brain to new stimuli, allowing you to more readily access subconscious thought.
 In short, it serves as a distraction to the thoughts running around in your mind so that your neovisual response can be stimulated for your therapist to assess.

 Brainspotting is also most effective when you have an attuned relationship with your therapist.
 A good therapist will hold a safe, calm space for your nervous system to mimic and become regulated.
 That attunement allows for you to experience a release in a comfortable, non-threatening environment.